 - Quick-dry top

-- Sandals, boat shoes or old sneakers that will give you a solid footing when loading and unloading the boat.
+- Sandals with a heel strap (no flip-flops), boat shoes, or old sneakers that will give you a solid footing when loading and unloading the boat.
 These will probably get wet since there is usually a small amount of water in the bottom of the boat.

 - Jacket, sweater, rain jacket and/or long pants if it is cold and raining (preferably breathable, e.g., Gore-Tex).